themeblvd/tweeple/readme.txt

 * Tweet "Time" in admin is now "Details" for better referencing.
 * Action hook `tweeple_tweet_time` changed to `tweeple_tweet_meta` and hooked functions also use term "meta" instead of "time".
 * Fixed "Tweet" element from last update in Theme Blvd framework v2-2.2.
+* Improvements to error handling for end-user when fetching from Twitter.

 = 0.4.0 =